ampl/mp/doc/source/modeling-expressions.rst

 When a piecewise-linear function is linearized (rather than being handled natively by the solver), numerical accuracy becomes a concern.
-To promote numerical stability, it is recommended that the argument and result variables be explicitly bounded within [-1e+4,+1e-4].
+To promote numerical stability, it is recommended that the argument and result variables be explicitly bounded within at most [-1e+4,+1e-4].
 See more in the section on :ref:`numerical_accuracy`.